Meal planning and carb counting

 Sourdough has a much lower GI but it's expensive because it takes a lot of work to bake.

 The best option by far is to buy a mill and a bread-machine; bake your own sourdough loaf using 100% wholemeal flour.
-It takes just five minutes per day.
+Then it takes just five minutes per day.
+I have been doing it for 30 years; so I should know.

 Bread loaf in pan